Otavi: Geography

 The towns of Otavi, Tsumeb (to the north) and Grootfontein (to the northeast) define an area known as the "Otavi Triangle", also known as the Otavi Mountainland.
 This geographical region is sometimes referred to as the "Golden Triangle", or as the "maize Triangle", owing to the cultivation of maize in the area.
 The three towns that define the triangle are roughly 60 km from each other.

 Most of the area is dolomitic (Precambrian) and the district was renowned for its mineral wealth in the past.
 Most of the deposits have now been exhausted.
 Elefantenberg (elephant mountain), a mountain 1,624 meters above sea level, is located about 7 km south of Otavi.

 Economy and infrastructure

-Much of the town's economy relies on the two grocery stores, a mill, two banks, two gas stations, and many surrounding game/cattle farms, as well as a handful of other small business.
-The owners of most of these businesses are Afrikaners (white Africans or Boer, ultimately Dutch in heritage) or Germans.

 Due to financial mismanagement, Otavi lost its town status in 2004 and was downgraded to "village".
 After revenue picked up again, town status was reinstated in November 2010.
 With the foundation of the Ohorongo Cement factory and the Otjikoto mine, operated by B2Gold, business and employment rate has been recovering.
 A steel manufacturing plant is also being developed.
 The project will cost $201 million and it's expected to produce 100,000 tons of steel.